alexso3/Assignment/README.md

 # Assignment
-Programming exercise
+Programming exercise (Alex So)

 Warehouse Invnentory Application v1.0

 The program simulates a warehouse inventory system which accepts orders for products stored in the inventory.
 The orders are sent to the main program (WarehouseApp.java) in JSON format.